cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/tf_start/tf_geting_started.md

 Variables can come from three sources when deploying an environment:

-TODO: ensure below values match values in manager
-* Static value - A value that will always be assigned to the Variable.
+* Static - A value that will always be assigned to the Variable.
 This is hardcoded in the resulting blueprint and cannot be changed across deployments.
+* Secret - A value that will be taken from the {{< param cfy_manager_name >}}'s internal secret store.
 * Input - A value that will be set by an input when the user creates a new environment deployment.
 This gives the ability to set a value of their choice.
-* Secret - A value that will be taken from the {{< param cfy_manager_name >}}'s internal secret store.

 We are going to adjust the variables that have been automatically detected by the {{< param cfy_manager_name >}}.
-First, remove any variables so that only the variables below are remaining:
+First, remove any variables so that only the variables below remain:

 * access_key
 * secret_key